mathieu-benoit/containers-on-azure/docs/AzureAppService.md

-# Deploy a Docker container on Azure App Service for Containers (AASC)
+# Play with Azure App Service for Containers (AASC)

 ## Commands